apocalyptech/minecraftxray/README.txt

         OSX: ~/Library/Application Support/.minecraft_xray/textures/
         Linux: ~/.minecraft_xray/textures/

-  2) From the texture pack that Minecraft itself is set to use
+  2) From the texture pack that Minecraft itself is set to use.

-  3) Finally, from the builtin texture that Minecraft itself uses.
-This might be a custom texture pack if you've patched the Minecraft JAR file directly with a texture pack, with xau's mcpatcher or the like.
+  3) From the builtin texture that Minecraft itself uses.
+This might be a custom texture pack if you've patched the Minecraft JAR file directly with a texture pack.

+  4) From a bundled, built-in texturepack included with X-Ray itself.
+This method should theoretically never fail, unless the X-Ray install directory has been modified.

 The override texture directory mirrors the internal structure of the texturepacks, but should not be a zipfile.
 Right now there's really only two